 GMW has set five strategic outcomes as our corporate goals.
 These strategic outcomes will ensure GMW is well placed, agile and adaptive in the face of challenges that face our communities and our organisation.
-Water use compliance and enforcement is linked to these outcomes:
+Compliance and enforcement is linked to these outcomes:

-Strategic Outcome Link to water use Compliance and Enforcement Satisfied customers, trusting partners Maintaining customer confidence in the legitimacy and fairness of Victoria's water management Innovation, data and technology driven services Using innovation, data and technology for effective water use compliance and enforcement Sustainable business, viable customers Minimising: I loss of water otherwise available for customer use to maintain viability I loss of revenue to GMW Water security and other water values recognised Maintaining customer confidence in the security of water entitlements Safe, skilled, engaged people GMW staff need to be safe, skilled and engaged in undertaking water use compliance and enforcement activity
+Strategic Outcome Link to Compliance and Enforcement Satisfied customers, trusting partners Maintaining customer confidence in the legitimacy and fairness of Victoria's water management Innovation, data and technology driven services Using innovation, data and technology for effective compliance and enforcement Sustainable business, viable customers Minimising: loss of water otherwise available for customer use to maintain viability loss of revenue to GMW Water security and other water values recognised Maintaining customer confidence in the security of water entitlements Safe, skilled, engaged people Strong compliance and enforcement culture with GMW